MooersLab/pymolsnips/README.md

 This plan will greatly extend the lifetime of this software project.

 <em>Emacs</em> has been around for 45 years.
-According to Lindy's Law, the future life expectancy of a technology is proportional to its current age, so every additional period of survival implies a longer remaining life expectancy.
+According to Lindy's Law, the future life expectancy of a software program is proportional to its current age, so every additional period of survival implies a longer remaining life expectancy.
 This law suggests that <em>Emacs</em> should be around for another 45 years.

 Over 100 other variants of <em>Emacs</em> are available.